 1. Establish A Sense Of Urgency

 The first step is to spark a sense of urgency and convince all stakeholders how important it is for the proposed change to happen.
-This can be accomplished by openly discussing potential issues that may arise unless the change is implemented, going over the benefits, and by honestly answering all follow-up questions.
-Most employees are willing to walk an extra mile if they understand the reasoning behind the change.
+This can be accomplished by openly discussing potential issues that may arise unless the change is implemented, going over its benefits, and by honestly answering all follow-up questions.
+Most employees are willing to walk an extra mile if they understand the reasons behind a proposed change.

 2. Form A Guiding Coalition